Sustainability in Our Facilities

 Although Clorox is a light manufacturer producing a modest amount of solid waste (the vast majority of which is non-hazardous in nature), we know minimizing waste is good for the planet and good for business.
 We’ve installed robust recycling programs at all of our plants and offices, and we’ve also expanded our use of third-party recyclers to increase our diversion-from-landfill rates.

-We now divert nearly 90 percent of waste from landfill.
+As a company, we reused, recycled or composted over 85% of nonsellable materials annually, from 2015 to 2018, up from 65% in 2011.
 Meanwhile, employee-driven events like Earth Day help reinforce new recycling and waste reduction habits while serving as a reminder that sustainability is a company priority.
-Since 2008, we’ve reduced our solid waste to landfill by 48 percent on an intensity basis (per case of product sold) and 39 percent on an absolute basis.
-This represents a reduction of 5,095 tons of solid waste sent to landfill in 2017 versus 2007.
+Since 2008, we’ve reduced our solid waste to landfill by 40% on an intensity basis (per case of product sold) and 25% on an absolute basis.
+This represents a reduction of 3,347 tons of solid waste sent to landfill in 2018 versus 2007.
 For historical details prior to our current goal period, download Waste Send to Landfill 2007-2011.

-- In 2012, we set a goal to achieve a 20 percent reduction in solid waste to landfill by 2020 (per case of product sold) versus 2011 base year at our facilities worldwide.
+- In 2012, we set a goal to achieve a 20% reduction in solid waste to landfill by 2020 (per case of product sold) versus 2011 base year at our facilities worldwide.

-- Also by 2020, we aim to have 10 zero-waste-to-landfill sites (where at least 90 percent of solid waste is either recycled or composted with the rest of waste sent to a waste-to-energy facility).
+- Also by 2020, we aim to have 10 zero-waste-to-landfill sites (where at least 90% of solid waste is either recycled or composted with the rest of waste sent to a waste-to-energy facility).

-In 2017, we reduced our solid waste to landfill by 33 percent on an intensity basis (per case of product sold) versus 2011.
-On an absolute basis, we’ve decreased solid waste to landfill by 24 percent in this same period.
-This represents a reduction of 2,617 tons of solid waste sent to landfill in 2017 versus 2011, which is the baseline year for our 2020 reduction goal.
+In 2018, we reduced our solid waste to landfill by 21% on an intensity basis (per case of product sold) versus 2011.
+On an absolute basis, we’ve decreased solid waste to landfill by 11% in this same period.
+This represents a reduction of 1,185 tons of solid waste sent to landfill in 2018 versus 2011, which is the baseline year for our 2020 reduction goal.

 Clorox sold its Oakland, California, offices in 2013 and discontinued its Venezuela operations in 2014.
 Total solid waste to landfill for 2011 (the baseline year for our 2020 waste reduction goal) was recalculated to exclude solid waste sent to landfill at these facilities.
 Data for 2012 and 2013 were not recalculated.